13 Foods You Should Never Put in Your Freezer

 Not all of your grocery goodies are freezer-friendly.
-So while we applaud you for choosing to chill your food, whether that’s to prevent waste or prep meals a little easier, proceed with caution.
-Some things look and taste a lot different coming out of the freezer than they do going in, which can be gross or just outright dangerous.
+So while we applaud you for choosing to prevent food waste, proceed with caution.
+Some things look and taste a lot different coming out of the freezer than they do going in, which can be less than tasty and even dangerous.

-Don't ruin one of the 37 Breakfast Foods For Optimal Weight Loss by sticking it in the freezer.
-Although it's perfectly fine to store a whisked egg in there, the water in a hard-boiled one will expand enough to crack it, welcoming bacteria inside.
+Don't ruin perfectly good eggs by sticking them in the freezer.
+Although it's perfectly fine to store a whisked egg in the freezer, the water in a hard-boiled one will expand enough to crack it, welcoming bacteria inside.
 And if it doesn't crack, the whites will turn rubbery anyway, which is one of the reasons why freezing an egg-white-based frosting isn't a good idea.
-Keep any egg-based sauces out of there as well, like meringue, custard, and mayo if you want them to maintain their texture.
+Keep any egg-based sauces, like meringue, custard, and mayo, out of there as well if you want them to maintain their texture.

 This is a mistake you'll only make once.
 Cooling a carbonated can in the freezer might sound refreshing, but it will only lead to exploded aluminum and sticky soda in the long run.
-You're better off storing those in the fridge—or in the trash if they’re not any of the 12 Sodas That Are Actually Healthy.
+You're better off storing those in the fridge.

 Fully Cooked Pasta

 Al dente or bust!
 Freezing fully cooked pasta leads to mushy, limp noodles that are anything but appetizing.
 But if you cook pasta al dente, which means when it's still firm when bitten, you'll get better-reheating results.

 Looking to freeze your sauce as well?
 Pour it into an ice cube tray to ensure that it melts quicker later.